turingschool/try-turing/frontend-advanced/functions/index.md

 ```
 ## Calling a Function

+We write the functions, so we also have control over _when_ each function does its job!
 We have a function written, but we need to **call** it for the function to actually run.
 Until we call the function, the code will just sit around and do nothing.

 ```js
 rollOver();